Non-Standard Choice in Matching Markets: Richness

-In the standard setup consisting of individuals with preference relations without indifferences, just like in our proxy admissions problem, there exists a unique \textit{individual-optimal stable matching} \citep{gale1962college} that every individual (weakly) prefers to any other stable matching.
-For matching markets consisting of individuals that are allowed to have indifferences, a weakening of the notion of individual-optimality, called \textit{constrained efficiency}, is seen in \cite{erdil2008s}.
-A constrained efficient stable matching corresponds to a matching that is not Pareto dominated by any other stable matching.
-We next define this property formally and then show that for some problems in our setup, even a constrained efficient matching might not exist (\Cref{Richness_Structure2}).
+In the classical setup consisting of individuals with preference relations without indifferences there exists a unique \textit{individual-optimal stable matching} (\cite{gale1962college}) that every individual (weakly) prefers to any other stable matching.
+For matching markets consisting of individuals allowed to have indifferences, a weakening of the notion of individual-optimality, called \textit{constrained efficiency}, is seen in \cite{erdil2008s}.
+A constrained efficient stable matching corresponds to a matching not Pareto dominated by any other stable matching.
+We next define this property formally and then show that sufficient indecisiveness on the side of individuals, even a constrained efficient matching does not exist (\Cref{Richness_Structure2}).